sweeneychris/TheiaSfM/docs/source/sfm.rst

   #.
 Remove features that are above max_reprojection_error_in_pixels.
   #.
 Triangulate all unestimated tracks.
   #.
 Perform full bundle adjustment.

-.. member:: bool ReconstructorEstimatorOptions::initialize_focal_lengths_from_median_estimate

-  DEFAULT: ``false``

-  By default, focal lengths for uncalibrated cameras are initialized by setting the focal length to a value that corresponds to a reasonable field of view.
-If this is true, then we initialize the focal length of all uncalibrated cameras to the median value obtained from decomposing the fundamental matrix of all view pairs connected to that camera.
-Cameras with calibration or EXIF information are always calibrated using that information regardless of this parameter.

 .. member:: double ReconstructorEstimatorOptions::ransac_confidence